 7 reasons you’re doing fine as a mom

-But guess what: you’re doing fine as a mom, and probably way better than you give yourself credit for.
-Here are 7 reasons you’re doing fine as a mom:
+The mistakes and failures seem to outweigh the good that we do at times.
+But guess what, mama.
+You’re doing fine as a mom, and probably way better than you give yourself credit for.

 1. You’re reading this

-Someone who goes through the trouble to click and read a parenting post is doing just fine in my books.
+Someone who goes through the trouble to read a parenting article is doing fine in my books.
 The first step in improving anything in our lives is wanting to do so.
 And that includes reading parenting books and blogs or asking for parenting advice on mom boards.

 2. You learn from the mistakes you’ve made

 No matter how confident we feel, we’ll still doubt whether we’re doing the best for our kids.
-We wonder if we’re letting them play with the iPad too much.
-We worry they don’t get to socialize with other children enough.
-Or it feels like we’ve yelled one time too many and our tempers are escalating.
+We wonder if we’re letting them play with the tablet too much or worry they don’t get to socialize with other children enough.
+It feels like we’ve yelled one time too many and our tempers are escalating.

 When you regret your actions, remember these two things: